Anthony Crosland: Death

 Crosland and his wife bought a converted mill at Adderbury in Oxfordshire in 1975, as well as having a home at Lansdowne Road in Notting Hill, London.
 On the afternoon of 13 February 1977, Crosland was at his home in Adderbury, working on a paper on the Rhodesian situation, and was planning that evening to complete a major foreign policy speech on détente.
 However, he suffered a massive cerebral haemorrhage and fell into a coma.
 He died six days later, on 19 February, at Radcliffe Infirmary in Oxford, aged 58.
 Crosland was succeeded as foreign secretary by David Owen, who delivered his speech to the Diplomatic Writers Association on 3 March 1977.
 The following day, Crosland's ashes were scattered at sea near Grimsby.

 His papers are held at the London School of Economics.

+In popular culture

+Theatre

+The play Gang of Three was originally performed at the King's Head Theatre in London in 2025 and will tour the UK in 2026.
+The play examines the relationship between Denis Healey, Tony Crosland and Roy Jenkins and was written by Khan and Salinsky.